Itinerary Map

 One of the special features we will encounter over the next 2 days is experiencing first-hand the annual Naadam Festival.

-The highlight of our journey begins as we mix with locals and nomads alike to witness the Opening Ceremony of the Naadam Festival, at Central Stadium.
+The highlight of our journey begins as we mix with locals and nomads alike to witness the Opening Ceremony of the Naadam Festival at Central Stadium.
 Here we can see featured events that include wrestling, horse racing and archery.
 We will have the chance to view the procession of the athletes, officials and monks, as the first round of competition in the wrestling tournament begins.
 Tickets to all arenas are allocated by the local Government tourist authority in the weeks leading up to the opening ceremony; therefore, the exact program for the festival cannot be given until during our trip.

-Accommodation: Bayangol Hotel, Ulaanbaatar or similar
+Accommodation: Chinggis Khaan Hotel or similar

-Day 16 - Sunday 12 July 2026
+Day 17 - Sunday 12 July 2026

 Horse Race - Naadam Festival second day (B, L, D)